DylanKojiCheslin/linearSystemSolver/README.md

 ### optional parameter bool back-substitution instead of going from echelon to reduced echelon form

 ### optional constructor parameter bool toggles validateInput function

+### function approximation of this class with less complexity cost or overhead

+### how neural networks solve linear system